Damar Hamlin is "beginning to awaken," doctors say in latest update on his recovery from cardiac arrest

 Pritts said it appears Hamlin's "neurological function is intact," attributing that to the speed to which emergency responders began treating him.

 "He continues to be critically ill and undergo care in the ICU," Pritts said.
-"He still has signify progress he needs to make.
+"He still has significant progress he needs to make.
 This marks a turning point in his ongoing care."

 Hamlin, a Buffalo Bills safety, was critically injured on Monday during the first quarter of a game against the Cincinnati Bengals.
 He fell shortly after tackling Bengals wide receiver Tee Higgins.
 Hamlin had gotten back on his feet after the hit and appeared to adjust his face mask with his right hand before falling backward a few seconds later.